 Thirdly, designating a child as gifted does not elevate them to a lifetime of special treatment.

-If anything, it functions the same was as any other special need: allowing children to access the services they need.
+If anything, it functions the same way as any other special need: allowing children to access the services they need.

-I don’t have a Phd.
+I’m not pursuing my Ph.D.
 I haven’t founded a think tank.
-I haven’t published a book.
+I haven’t published a book (yet).

-But I have been a mother, a mother who has seen her gifted children struggle in the very environment Boaler espouses.
+It is enough that I am a mother, a mother who has seen her gifted children struggle in the very environment Boaler espouses.
 It’s an environment in which students aren’t respected as individuals with individual talents, but as worker bees in a collective hive.
 It’s the reason I homeschool, to escape the presumption that a positive attitude and stick-to-itiveness are all you need to overcome one’s challenges.

-Tell that to Hermann and Pauline Einstein, when their son is still largely illiterate at the age of eight.
+Tell that to Hermann and Pauline Einstein, whose son was still largely illiterate at the age of eight.

 Tell that to the gifted students who failed my ninth grade English class.